Links on SoundGuys may earn us a commission. Learn more.

 How do the Earin M-2 sound?

 These sound great.
-If you saw our best true wireless earbuds list, then you know that these didn’t make the top five.
-However, that’s not to detract from the fact that these are an excellent pair of earbuds.
-The low-end emphasis is manageable, and by default the soundstage is good.
-If you like something with greater perceived separation, feel free to toggle the audio transparency settings.
+Even though it didn’t make our best true wireless earbuds list, this are an excellent pair of earbuds.
+The low-end emphasis is manageable, and the soundstage is good.
 It’s worth noting that, for the sake of consistency, I set the gain and balance adjustments to zero and the audio transparency to auto.

-Edward Sharpe & the Magnetic Zeros, a band that’s settled into its folk and indie roots, rarely relies on the drums or bass guitar to tell a story, making Man On Fire is a great example of the bass emphasis placed on the M-2 low-end reproduction.
-This uplifting jangle opens with the picking of a B chord on an acoustic guitar; it isn’t until eight seconds in that drummer Josh Collazo uses introduces listeners to the steady kick drum.
-After hearing pattern for a few seconds, it’s apparent that the bass frequencies ever-so-slightly mask the background harmonies and continuous guitar picking.
+Edward Sharpe & the Magnetic Zeros, a band that’s settled into its folk and indie roots, rarely relies on the drums or bass guitar to tell a story, making Man On Fire a great demonstration of the emphasis placed on the M-2 ‘s low-end reproduction.
+This uplifting jangle opens with the picking of a B chord on an acoustic guitar; it isn’t until eight seconds in that drummer Josh Collazo introduces listeners to the steady kick drum.
+After hearing the pattern for a few seconds, it’s apparent that the bass frequencies ever-so-slightly mask the background harmonies and continuous guitar picking.

 Syrian-American artist Mona Haydar’s song Hijabi addresses what it’s like to be a Muslim woman in the United States and, being a rap song, it’s both vocal and bass-heavy.
 Haydar’s vocals during the refrain remain audible and clear amidst the American-inspired prototypical beat and Syrian instrumentals.
 It is, however, easier to hear what’s being said when Haydar pushes her voice to a lower register with the lyrics, “Keep swaggin’ my hijabis,” than when she sings, “All around the world love women every shading,” at 1:43 and 1:25 respectively.

-If you place build and design above all else, yes.
+If you place build and design above all else, yes, you should buy it.
 As if it needs to be reiterated, these are stunning earbuds with plenty of brains under the hood.
 Though not the most comprehensive, the playback controls are intuitive and responsive, performing their role well.
 What’s more, even with the bass bump in M-2 frequency response, these are a solid sounding pair of earbuds that play well to any genre of music.

-What’s more, if you find yourself exhausted by the constant trial and error of true wireless earbud connectivity, the Earin M-2 are the answer.
-Who would’ve thought that the same technology found in hearing aids would be effective for the latest audio tech.
-Also, you’re sick of falling prey to the trap of planned obsolescence, the Earin M-2 are well worth it.
+What’s more, if you find yourself exhausted by the constant trial and error of true wireless earbud connectivity, the Earin M-2 is the answer.
+If you’re sick of falling prey to the trap of planned obsolescence, the Earin M-2 is well worth it.
 The constant firmware updates promote longevity and show that Earin is committed to the sanctity of its product and loyalty of its supporters.